-We're giving them equipment for peaceful use, for electric power stations -- not one iota more -- even-though we will lose financially because we'll have to cut back on the contract [to eliminate the gas-centrifuge].
+We're giving them equipment for peaceful use, for electric power stations -- not one iota more -- even though we will lose financially because we'll have to cut back on the contract [to eliminate the gas-centrifuge].

-WJC: First, let me say that I appreciate the fact that you are not going forward with the enrichment facility.....
+WJC: First, let me say that I appreciate the fact that you are not going forward with the enrichment facility.
 That's a good decision.

 But let me tell you about my own decision, which answers one of your points.
 Ten days ago I announced a total embargo on U.S. trade with Iran, so we'll be giving up the money you mentioned.
 I realize this is a sensitive economic and political issue for you and for me.
 Senator Dole and Speaker Gingrich have called for an aid cutoff if Iran is given this reactor.
-I don't agree with what have they're saying, and I don't think that we should get into that kind of use of our aid program to punish Russia.
-It has the want to discuss this issue in terms of what his right for the world.
+I don't agree with what they're saying, and I don't think that we should get into that kind of use of our aid program to punish Russia.
+I want to discuss this issue in terms of what is right for Russia and what is right for the world.

-BNY: Bill, here's what I propose: let's have Gore and Chernomyrdin reach agreement on a protocolethatewill a construction establish what deliveries can go ahead and which ones were the should stop.
-You and I will then review the protocole that the protocolethate and the should stop.
+BNY: Bill, here's what I propose: let's have Gore and Chernomyrdin reach agreement on a protocol that will establish what deliveries can go ahead and which ones we should stop.
+You and I will then review the protocol.

 WJC: Let me make sure we understand each other.
 If you'll let the GCC present arguments and evidence on why there should be no sale, then I agree.
 If you expect me to agree now that the sale should go forward, even in part, I cannot agree.
 Our position is that nuclear cooperation of any kind with Iran is a mistake -- from your standpoint as well as our.
 We can also provide you with information to prove that.
 We can also talk to you about how to minimize the economic cost to you for the loss of the sale.